mfundo02/cross-matching/srl2/index.rst

 - The closest KiDS counterpart is identified for each MeerKAT source.
 - A DataFrame (`closest_matches_df`) is created containing matched sources and their separation distances.

-### 4. Vizier Query
-- The script queries the Vizier catalog `J/A+A/632/A56/catalog` for additional data within a specified search radius.
-- The retrieved catalog is filtered to keep only sources matching object IDs in the KiDS dataset.

-### 5. Filtering Based on Separation
+### 4. Filtering Based on Separation
 - Matched sources are categorized based on angular separation:
-  - Sources with separation < 3 arcsec.
+  - Sources with separation < 3 arcsec which can be configured in the scirpt.
 - Sources are progressively removed from the dataset after each filtering step.

-### 6. Generating FITS Cutouts
+### 5. Generating FITS Cutouts
 - The script extracts small FITS cutouts around matched sources,using the coordinates from the same catalog
 - The cutout function ensures that sub-images are centered on source positions.
 - The cutouts are saved for further processing.

-### 7. Generating Contour plots and overplotting the plot on top of the 'optical image'
+### 6. Generating Contour plots and overplotting the plot on top of the 'optical image'
 - A set of optical plot is queried using Vizier using the dataframe and the coordinates of the optical catalog that was generated in the crossmatching stage
 - Once the image is generated the contour levels are calculated and they are overplotted onto the optical image to show the radio emissions captured using the MeerKLASS survey

 ## Output Files
-- `closest_matches_df1.txt`: Filtered match lists with the infomation about the crossmatched source, containing infomation offered by both wavebands
+- `closest_matches_df1.txt`: Filtered match lists with the infomation about the crossmatched source, containing infomation offered by both catalogs
 - FITS cutout files for selected sources.

 ## Usage